* Bond yields rise as European stocks hit highs

-* Strong demand for Italian 15-year BTP deal
+* Record-breaking demand for Italian 15-year BTP deal

-* Euro zone periphery govt bond yields http://tmsnrt.rs/2ii2Bqr (Updates price action, news on Italy sale)
+* Euro zone periphery govt bond yields http://tmsnrt.rs/2ii2Bqr (Adds central banks, comment, Italian bond sale details)

-LONDON, Feb 11 (Reuters) - Government bond yields across the euro area rose on Tuesday in response to gains by world stock markets, but did not venture too far from recent lows in a sign of underlying caution among investors.
+LONDON, Feb 11 (Reuters) - Government bond yields across the euro area rose on Tuesday in response to gains by world stock markets, but did not venture too far from recent lows in a sign of underlying investor caution.

-The death toll in mainland China climbed past 1,000 on Tuesday, but the number of new confirmed cases fell.
-The government's top medical adviser on the outbreak, Zhong Nanshan, held out hope that the epidemic may peak in February and then plateau before easing.
+The death toll in mainland China from the coronavirus climbed past 1,000 on Tuesday, but the number of new confirmed cases fell.

 Indeed, in one sign of unease over the economic outlook, the spread between yields of three-month and 10-year U.S. Treasuries turned negative again on Monday.